WilliamSmith5172078/tips/README.md

 Code cleanup and formatting - v4.2.4
-Updated dependencies to latest versions - update 48 Optimized algorithm for better efficiency - build 900
+Updated dependencies to latest versions - update 48 Optimized algorithm for better efficiency - build 900 Added new feature for better user experience - update 1